stratum-mining/sv2-spec/03-Protocol-Overview.md

 Protocol extensions may be defined by using a non-0 `extension_type` field in the message header (not including the `channel_msg` bit).
 The value used MUST either be in the range `0x4000` - `0x7fff` (inclusive, i.e. have the second-to-most-significant-bit set) denoting an "experimental" extension and not be present in production equipment, or have been allocated for the purpose at [http://stratumprotocol.org](http://stratumprotocol.org).
-While extensions SHOULD have BIPs written describing their full functionality, `extension_type` allocations MAY also be requested for vendor-specific proprietary extensions to be used in production hardware.
+While extensions SHOULD have a specification written describing their full functionality, `extension_type` allocations MAY also be requested for vendor-specific proprietary extensions to be used in production hardware.
 This is done by sending an email with a brief description of the intended use case to the Bitcoin Protocol Development List and extensions@stratumprotocol.org.
-(Note that these contacts may change in the future, please check the latest version of this BIP prior to sending such a request.)
+(Note that these contacts may change in the future, please check the latest version of this document prior to sending such a request.)

 ### 3.4.1 Extension Type Field Usage